AlexsLemonade/OpenPBTA-analysis/analyses/fusion_filtering/README.md

 This analysis is designed to filter artifacts and annotate fusion calls from STARfusion and Arriba fusion callers with the goal of prioritizing oncogenic fusions.
 We considered all inframe and frameshift fusion calls with a minimum of 1 junction reads and at least one gene partner expressed (FPKM > 1) to be potential true calls.
 We then removed fusion calls that had many spanning fragment reads compared to junction reads (`spanning fragment read count` minus `junction read count` greater than ten) as potential false positives.
-We retained fusion calls if the fused genes were detected by both callers, the same fusion was recurrent within a broad_histology (>2 samples), the fusion was specific to the broad_histology.
+We retained fusion calls if the fused genes were detected by both callers, the same fusion was recurrent within a cancer_group (>2 samples), the fusion was specific to the cancer_group.
 We removed calls for which one gene was 5' or 3' fused to more than five different other genes within a sample as potential false positives.
 We annotated putative driver fusions and prioritized fusions when at least one fused gene was a known kinase, oncogene, tumor suppressor, curated transcription factor, on the COSMIC Cancer Gene Census list.
 We also annotated fusions between pairs of genes where the fusion was observed in TCGA.
 If a fusion was annotated as a putative oncogenic fusion, it was retained if it was detected by either caller.
-We also gather counts for recurrent fusions and fused genes found in more than 3 participants per histology and represent them as binary matrices per sample.
+We also gather counts for recurrent fusions and fused genes found in more than 3 participants per cancer group and represent them as binary matrices per sample.

 #### Inputs from data download
-* pbta-fusion-starfusion.tsv.gz : aggregated starfusion calls; a column tumor_id with the samples BS ID is added to each sample files
+* fusion-starfusion.tsv.gz : aggregated starfusion calls; a column tumor_id with the samples BS ID is added to each sample files
-* pbta-fusion-arriba.tsv.gz : aggregated arriba calls; a column tumor_id with the samples BS ID is added to each sample files ; a column annots is added from running FusionAnnotator
+* fusion-arriba.tsv.gz : aggregated arriba calls; a column tumor_id with the samples BS ID is added to each sample files ; a column annots is added from running FusionAnnotator
-* pbta-gene-expression-rsem-fpkm.polya.rds : aggregated polya samples fpkm data
-* pbta-gene-expression-rsem-fpkm.stranded.rds : aggregated stranded fpm data
+* gene-expression-rsem-tpm-collapsed.rds

 #### Inputs used as reference
 * genelistreference.txt and fusionreference.txt formatted in code [here](https://gist.github.com/kgaonkar6/02b3fbcfeeddfa282a1cdf4803704794):